Updated: June 09, 2025

 Family offset mortgage

-These work in a very similar way to a guarantor mortgage except that if money is put into a savings account, no interest is earned as this is ‘offset’ against the mortgage interest.
+These work very similarly to a guarantor mortgage, except that if money is put into a savings account, no interest is earned, as this is ‘offset’ against the mortgage interest.

 Family link mortgage